souravendra/souravendra/README.md

 ### Hi, I'm Souravendra, India is growing and I want to be a part of it.

-I'm currently building a really cool AI QA Automation Agent at empirical.run!
+I'm currently building AI in stealth.

-Previously I've independently led zero-to-one projects at multiple companies.
+Independently led zero-to-one projects at multiple companies.

-I have a love/hate relationship with Typescript / Go / Python & like to solve complex problems & create an impact wherever I go.

-I graduated in 2019 with a Bachelor's Degree in Electronics Engineering and have won several awards in music.
-I love sports but suck at most! :P
+I have a love/hate relationship with Typescript / Go / Python I graduated in 2019 with a Bachelor's Degree in Electronics Engineering and have won several awards in music.
+I love sports!

 Pronouns: he/him